Background

 The vibrant world of private empathy has been replaced by faceless state lodges.

-Picking, nursing, the elation of giving are all tax deductible and it is a sorry sight indeed.
+Picketing, nursing, the elation of giving are all tax deductible and it is a sorry sight indeed.

-We live in the narcissist world.
+We live in a narcissist world.

 If you enjoyed this article, you might like the following: